 The Bible was written without the use of long distance calendar epochs like we are familiar with today.
+In order to reconstruct the calendar we must choose a starting epoch.
 Two times in Biblical history make good starting epochs.
 The earliest reasonable starting epoch is Adam’s 1st year.
 The latter reasonable starting epoch is the Exodus from Egypt.
-These 2 events are exactly 9500 years apart, 190 Jubilee cycles, making reconciliation between the 2 starting points easy.
+The actual references to time in the Bible must then be stretched out from from the epoch.
+This article explores.

 Most calendars begin their year counting numbers at some interesting political event.
 These events are called "epochs".
 The event had to be important enough in the affairs of the nation to warrant the reset of the ongoing count of years.

-The western world has used Jesus’s birth year as the epoch since about the 600s.
+The western world has used Jesus’s birth year as the epoch.
 Before the use of Jesus’ birth year, the Roman world used years counted from the founding of the city of Rome.
 That city founding provided the previous Western epoch.